f4exb/mumblestream/README.md

 # Mumblestream
 A bot that streams host audio to/from a Mumble server.

 The bot uses PortAudio which works together with Jack, ALSA, OSS, PulseAudio, WASAPI, and more.
+It can also assign Pulseaudio devices at startup.

 It uses the [pymumble library](https://github.com/azlux/pymumble).